-Sorry but did Netflix know coronavirus was coming?
-If not, please explain the timing of Tiger King.
-And now, as millions quarantining without sexual partners hit their fifth week of celibacy (or digital substitutes), how Netflix just dropped a reality TV show all about sexual frustration.
+Sorry, but did Netflix know coronavirus was coming?
+If not, please explain the timing of binge bait juggernaut Tiger King.
+Now, right as we're hitting our second month week of quarantine celibacy, Netflix has dropped a reality TV show all about sexual frustration.

-Too Hot to Handle is based on the Boomer-ish premise that young people's fast and casual relationship to sex has devalued intimacy and commitment.
-So they dropped ten of "the hottest, horniest, commitment-phobic swipesters" in a beachside mansion where no one's allowed to fuck, to see if they can be cured.
-No one can so much as kiss, and the group's $100,000 ($10,000 each) cash prize depreciates if they do.
-The contestants, blissfully under no pretenses of having been chosen for anything besides their looks, arrive on the island unaware of the twist.
-Twelve hours in, they're informed by the Alexa-ish device that serves as host that any thirsty behavior will cost the group: kissing docks $3,000, sex costs $20,000.
+Too Hot to Handle is based on the Boomer-ish premise that young people's fast and casual dating lives have devalued intimacy and commitment.
+So, they've dropped ten of "the hottest, horniest, commitment-phobic swipesters" in a beachside mansion where no one's allowed to have sex, to see if they can be cured.
+The contestants can't so much as kiss — the cast's $100,000 ($10,000 each) cash prize depreciates if they do.

 Compulsory chastity and society-wide consequences if you break the rules... sound familiar?
-Reality TV life already has a lot in common quarantine: social isolation with a group of people you likely didn't choose deliberately, the urge to stir up just drama for no reason, etc. The only difference is they're not allowed to masturbate.
+Reality TV already has a lot in common quarantine: social isolation with a group of people you likely didn't choose deliberately, the urge to stir up just drama for no reason, drinking a lot.
+The only difference is they're not allowed to masturbate.
 And we know we're only getting $1,200 to begin with.

-Netflix became a reality TV juggernaut with The Circle and Love is Blind.
-This new creation seems to combine their secret ingredient — a pseudo-sociological twist — with the other recent winning strategy of late (re: Love Island): accents.
+Netflix became a reality TV powerhouse with The Circle and Love is Blind.
+This new creation seems to combine their secret ingredient — a pseudo-sociological twist — with the other recent winning strategy of late (see: Love Island UK): accents.
 Contestants are plucked from all over the UK, Australia and America.
-Just based on the trailer, besides watching hot horny people shame their hornier, weaker lessers for a lack of control, the accents constitute a good chunk of the entertainment.
+Just based on the trailer, besides watching hot horny people shame their hornier, weaker housemates for a lack of control, the accents constitute a good chunk of the entertainment.

-Too Hot to Handle seems destined for virality, but can watching people not fuck really be as gratifying than watching them do it?
-Does watching the show from our weird social experiment mean we'll relate to our hotter, blueballed counterparts?
-Will the internet's horny solidarity become unstoppable?
+Too Hot to Handle seems destined for virality, but can watching people not have sex really be as gratifying than watching them do it?
+Does watching the show from isolation mean we'll relate more to the sexually frustrated on-screen characters?
+Will the internet's horniness become unstoppable?
 Or, will the show make us more sexually frustrated than ever?
 Sadly, it's Friday and we have nothing better to do than find out.